diversen/der-findes-flere-ting/README.md

 # der-findes-flere-ting

-Nice template for publishing a short story on github.
+Template for publishing a short story on github.

+## Requirements

+- pandoc